 Student Cautions Against High School Drama: Stop “the Tea”

-High school drama -- now commonly known as the tea-- spreads negative vibes to people who serve happiness.
+High school drama -- now commonly known as "the tea"-- spreads negative vibes to people who serve happiness.

 High school drama — now commonly known as “the tea”– spreads negative vibes to people who serve happiness.